-Sample Events that would require a Private Events Permit:
+Sample Programs that would require a Site Rental:

 In order to maintain our historic buildings and green spaces, a site fee will be applied to all private event rentals.
 Please note that a special rate for nonprofit organizations is available.
 Site fees will be estimated based on the information in your application.
 Additional dedicated services fees may apply.

-Private events can be held during regular public hours, after hours, and off-season.
-Please note that events which take place after hours or off-season will involve additional expenses.
+Private events can be held during regular public hours or after hours.
+Please note that events which take place after hours will involve additional expenses.

 An accepted proposal does not guarantee that you will be able to host your event on Governors Island.
 Events are not confirmed until a signed agreement has been received and approved by both parties.

 Indoor space for private events is very limited on Governors Island.
 We encourage you to include outdoor alternatives for any indoor space requests in your private event application.

 Looking for a customized Governors Island experience for your next corporate outing?
 Visit our corporate opportunities page.

 Have more questions before applying?
 Read through these FAQs, or check out our Rules and Regulations.